dlab-berkeley/python-berkeley/trainings/2015-08-berkeley-dlab.md

 Instructor: Kunal Marwaha

- - Strings (and using methods)
+ - Variabls
+ - Modules
+ - Functions
- - making choices
+ - Web-scraping
  - Etherpad for the class (or similar) goes here!
  - Continue using resources from Tuesday!